calderast/Hex-maze-spyglass/README.md

 ---------

 ### Notes
 The `berke_fiber_photometry` schema is in progress and currently relies on an outdated version of `ndx-fiber-photometry==0.1.0` to maintain compatability with spyglass.
 In the future, each FiberPhotometrySeries will be linked to its associated metadata (ExcitationSource, etc).
 Photometry series imported from NWB files (currently all added to `FiberPhotometrySeries`) will instead either be added to `RawFiberPhotometrySeries` (raw data, to be processed in spyglass) or `ImportedFiberPhotometrySeries` (already processed).
 These will be unified in a merge table for downstream processing.
-This work is planned for ~March 2026.
+This work is planned for ~April 2026.